Workers in warehouse from Shutterstock.

 Over the years, a wide range of employee personas have been created by winners of Intranet and Digital Workplace Awards.
 These are a few samples, to show the diversity of content and design.

 In our consulting work, Step Two has also created many personas for employee-facing projects.
 We deliberately seek to find a balance between conveying key details and helping the reader to engage with the employees and their needs.
 This is one example:

 Benefits of creating personas

-Personas enable intranet and website teams to stand in their users’ shoes.
+Personas enable teams to stand in the shoes of employees.
 They focus the design effort on supporting user goals, rather than being driven by the ideas of team members or senior executives.

-Introducing personas into your intranet or website project will bring a number of benefits:
+Introducing personas into your project will bring a number of benefits:

-- users’ goals and needs become a common point of focus for the team
+- employee goals and needs become a common point of focus for the team

-- the team can concentrate on designing for a manageable set of personas knowing that they represent the needs of many users
+- the team can concentrate on designing for a manageable set of personas knowing that they represent the needs of many employees

-- they are relatively quick to develop and replace the need to canvass the whole user community and spend months gathering user requirements
+- they are relatively quick to develop and replace the need to canvass the whole workforce or spend months gathering user requirements

 - they help avoid the trap of building what users ask for rather than what they will actually use